francbianc/burglary_detection/README.md

 ## Dataset
 1. **ORIGINAL DATASET**
 The original dataset is the from Sultani et al (2019) which is composed as the following:
      * 1920 videos
      * 130 hours total length 95 GigaByte size
      * 13 different crimes' categories: abuse, arrest, arson, assault, burglary, explosion,  fighting, road accidents, robbery, shoplifting, stealing, vandalism
      * 1610 *train* videos:
         - 810 abnormal videos containing anomalous events
         - 800 normal videos where no anomaly occurs
      * 290 *test* videos:
         - 160 abnormal
         - 130 normal
 For the project it has not been used this original dataset as such but a slighlty modified version.
 In particular, the modification that we made were the following:
- * 3 normal videos of the training that were too memory set were replaced by flipped-versions of 3 other normal videos
+     * 3 normal videos of the training were replaced by flipped-versions of 3 other normal videos due to memory issues.
+     * 20 abnormal videos collected from scratch concerning burglaries were added to te test set.
+The total test set is then composed of 310 videos.

+Our project's aim is that of predicting score for the occurrence of burglary episodes.
+Throughout our project we analyzed whether burglary and other crimes do share common features and what would the implications of including/excluding categories far from burglary for the training process.
+Therefore we conducted two different experiments and modified the dataset accordingly.

+2. **EXPERIMENT 1**
+The experiment 1 dataset was built removing crimes with features too different from burglary and it is composed as the following:
+     * 1810 videos
+     * 1500 *train* videos
+     * 310 *test* videos:
+        - 290 from the original dataset
+        - 20 collected
+      * Anomalous videos include *only* crimes close to burglary and normal videos *only* videos where no crime occurred.
+      * *Removed* crime categories: abuse, arson, read accidents, shoplifting

+3. **EXPERIMENT 2**
+The experiment 2 dataset was built removing crimes with features too different from burglary and it is composed as the following:
+     * 1810 videos
+     * 1500 *train* videos
+     * 310 *test* videos:
+        - 290 from the original dataset
+        - 20 collected
+      * Anomalous videos include *only* crimes close to burglary and normal videos include videos where no crime occurred *and* crimes far from burglary.
+      * *Removed* crime categories: abuse, arson, read accidents, shoplifting

 ## How to use this repo?